wellcaffeinated/PhysicsJS/installation.md

 ---
 layout: default
-title: Installation | PhysicsJS
+title: Getting Started | PhysicsJS
 ---

-# Installation
+# Getting Started

 You can use PhysicsJS as an [AMD module](http://requirejs.org/docs/whyamd.html) (requireJS), a CommonJS module, or a regular browser global.